indie Semiconductor Inc. (INDI) Shares Down Despite Recent Market Volatility

 The Benchmark Company gave a rating of “Buy” to INDI, setting the target price at $17 in the report published on May 13th of the previous year.

-Volatility was left at 5.28%, however, over the last 30 days, the volatility rate increased by 4.24%, as shares sank -15.98% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.25% upper at present.
+Volatility was left at 4.20%, however, over the last 30 days, the volatility rate increased by 3.19%, as shares sank -27.64% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -18.07% lower at present.

 Insider Trading